 Ferry was appointed as EuroRAP Chairman in 2016.
 A long-standing member of the EuroRAP board, he is a well-known figure in European road safety through his work as Director of Public Affairs for the Royal Dutch Touring Club (ANWB).
 An automotive engineer by profession, Ferry is influential role in a range of mobility and advocacy issues such as ANWB’s road pricing campaign.
 He holds key positions in the Dutch road safety and automotive sector and serves on the programme advisory board of SWOV, the Dutch institute for road safety research.

 John helped found EuroRAP in 1999 as a sister programme to EuroNCAP.
-He has been a senior civil servant (successively government national roads director for London and for Scotland), the policy and international director for the UK’s Automobile Association, and a director on many boards such as ERTICO-ITS Europe, a pan-European partnership of companies and public authorities.
-John is a chartered engineer and currently serves as Vice Chairman of the FIA Foundation and on the Boards of several transport and road safety charities.
+He has been a senior civil servant (successively government roads director for London and for Scotland), the policy and international director for the UK’s Automobile Association, and a director on many boards such as ERTICO-ITS Europe, a pan-European partnership of companies and public authorities.
+John is a chartered engineer and currently serves on the Boards of several transport and road safety charities.

 Steve was appointed as Regional Director in 2016, a role that also includes responsibilities in the Middle East and Africa.
 As EuroRAP’s first project manager, he helped to start the work in 1999.
 He has worked on road safety in a university, for road authorities, and for the UK’s Automobile Association.
 At EuroRAP Steve contributed to work on development of the RAP protocols and has led assessments in many European countries.
 He provides advocacy, liaises with EuroRAP members and partners and supports key projects such as RADAR.